statmike/vertex-ai-mlops/readme.md

 See individual todo list in the readme within each folder of the repository
 - [ ] for each notebook add a list of api's, roles, perimission used
 - [ ] use virtualenv throughout
+- [ ] move all setup of apis into the 00 folder and reference them as prerequisites